 4) Substituting the Burden of Proof Fallacy

-Example: Bertrand claims that a God exists and is sitting on a throne in another dimension.
+Example: Bertrand claims that God exists and is sitting on a throne in another dimension.
 Since we cannot disprove it, it must be true.
-Similarly, Bertrand claims God wrote a book and because we cannot disprove that God didn’t write it, it must, therefore, be true.
+Similarly, Bertrand claims God wrote a book, and because we cannot disprove that God didn’t write it, it must, therefore, be true.
 This is an Argument from Ignorance.
-This is the assertion that their conclusion is true because there is no evidence to prove it is false.
+This is the assertion that their conclusion is right because there is no evidence to prove it is false.
 Don’t fall for this.
 The burden of proof is always on the person claiming the existence of something.

 5) Logical Fallacy Ad Hominem

 Ad Hominem is Latin for “to the person.”
 This is a tactic where one attacks the character or personal traits instead of engaging with their argument.
 Ad Hominem attacks can take the form of overtly attacking somebody, or more subtly casting doubt on their character.
 The result of an ad hominem attack can be to undermine someone without having to engage with their arguments.